On The Effectiveness of One-Class Support Vector Machine in Different Defect Prediction Scenarios: Empirical Study Design

+SVM \cite{burges1998tutorial} is a classification technique based on the use of hyperplanes able to separate data points into two categories.
+Since there might be several hyperplanes that can correctly separate the data, SVM seeks to find the hyperplane that has the largest margin, in order to achieve a maximum separation between the two categories.
+When the data is not linearly separable, SVM does the mapping from input space to feature space.
+To achieve this, a kernel function is used instead of an inner product.
+This allows the formation of a non-linear decision boundary.
+OCSVM is an unsupervised version of SVM, whereby the technique trains on one class label only instead of two.
+Similar to its two-class counterpart SVM, it aims to draw a boundary around the instances that belong to the same class.
+However, given that this technique learns from one class only, it creates boundaries for the instances that belong to that class.
+Any instance that is not mapped inside the created boundary is considered an anomaly or an outlier, and hence classified as the other class.
+In our empirical study we benchmark OCSVM with respect to a Random Classifier (RQ1) and four traditional and widely used two-classes classifiers: SVM \cite{burges1998tutorial} (RQ2), Logistic Regression \cite{lavalley2008logistic}, Naïve Bayes (NB) \cite{witten2005practical} and Random Forest (RF) \cite{breiman2001random} (RQ3).
+We experiment with both tuned and non-tuned versions of SVM and a tuned version of RF since recent work has emphasized on the importance of hyperparameter tuning for defect prediction \cite{di2011genetic,tantithamthavorn2018impact, tantithamthavorn2016automated}.
+We use the default parameters of {\tt Scikit Learn} \cite{scikitLearn} for the non-tuned version and perform Grid Search for the tuned ones (we indicate with \textit{technique$_{T}$} that hyperparameter tuning has been applied to a given techqniue) by using {\tt GridSearchCV} from the {\tt Scikit-Learn} v.0.20.2 library \cite{scikitLearn} in Python v.3.6.8.
+By applying hyperparameter tuning, we search for and obtain the best parameter values for the ML techniques used in our study based on MCC.
 Since {\tt GridSearchCV} cannot be applied for classifiers that only learn from modules of the same class like OCSVM, we implement our own Grid Search method, namely {\tt GridSearchCV-OCSVM}.
 In the latter, we introduce instances of the other class (i.e., defective modules) in the testing fold of Grid Search's inner CV (which is only used to assess the hyper-parameters and not used in the training of the model or its validation).
 This allows us to obtain a confusion matrix, like the one obtained when {\tt GridSearchCV} is performed on a two-class predictor, from which we are able to calculate the MCC and choose the most suitable parameter values.
 The number of defective instances added to the testing fold reflects the proportion of classes in the original training set and are drawn randomly, with no duplicates.